 A vinyl liner pool gets constructed with a thick sheet of vinyl between the ground and the pool structure.
 The structure features panels and bracing made from either plastic or metal material, and the vinyl liner rests over that with a layer of sand or cement for the floor.
 The sheet of vinyl is custom-made to fit the size and shape of the pool desired, and there’s a top edge that locks the liner in place.

 Vinyl liner pools are a manageable DIY project for some homeowners, but the process often moves faster when a seasoned professional completes the work.
-Most vinyl liner pools have walls that are three to eight feet tall and feature thermoplastic or galvanized steel.
+Most vinyl liner pools have three to eight feet tall walls and feature thermoplastic or galvanized steel.
 Supports for these walls rest behind the panels, so the inside of your pool is smooth, and the walls won’t bow under the pressure of the water.

 Benefits of Vinyl Liner Pools vs. Concrete and Fiberglass